 We all, throughout our lifetimes, experience stressful and difficult situations.
-Loss of employment, marriage breakup or the death of a relative or friend can be traumatic experiences.
-The grieving process, grief counselling or just the passage of time often helps to lessen these traumas.
+Loss of employment, marriage breakup, or the death of a relative or friend can be traumatic experiences.
+The grieving process, grief counselling, or just the passage of time often helps to lessen these traumas.

-Educated debtors make the best decisions.
+Informed debtors make the best decisions.
 It clearly stands to reason that if you explore the options and find out as much as you can about how the system works – what can the collection agents do and how can you stop them – you are likely to make better decisions.

 You may seek information from your creditors, but often the advice they give will be self-serving, rather than in your best interests.
 For example, asking your banker about borrowing money makes sense; asking them how to get rid of your debt (some of which may be owed to the bank), may not result in good advice.
 In the same way, credit collection companies have a vested interest in getting paid and are unlikely to advise you on how to eliminate the debt.